univention/univention-corporate-server/doc/architecture/services/umc.rst

    pair: univention-management-console-frontend; umc

 :program:`univention-web-js`
-   Contains the ready-to-use JavaScript files built with :program:`Dojo Toolkit`.
+   Contains the ready-to-use JavaScript files built with :term:`Dojo Toolkit`.

 :program:`univention-web-styles`
-   Contains the ready-to-use CSS files for the web design including the graphical theme built with :program:`Bootstrap`.
+   Contains the ready-to-use CSS files for the web design including the graphical theme built with :term:`Bootstrap`.

 :program:`univention-management-console-frontend`
    Contains the HTML files for the *UMC web frontend*.
 More packages like